elaforge/karya/doc/cmd.md

-with appropriately spaced marks, which cause the various timesteps to correspond to whole notes, quarter notes, etc.  The short form of a TimeStep as emitted by 'Cmd.TimeStep.show_time_step' uses mnemonics like `w`, `h` and `q`, and in Western meters these generally correspond to whole, half, and quarter notes, but not necessarily exactly, as documented in 'Cmd.Meter'.
+with appropriately spaced marks, which cause the various timesteps to correspond to whole notes, quarter notes, etc.  The short form of a TimeStep as emitted by 'Cmd.TimeStep.show_time_step' uses mnemonics like `w`, `h` and `q`, and in European meters these generally correspond to whole, half, and quarter notes, but not necessarily exactly, as documented in 'Cmd.Meter'.

 ## EditMode